swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 Maybe it can work since we require a default value so we know the "default" to use when no was provided...

+**TODO: :white_check_mark: Allow move from String to String? in preparation for removal in the future**

 #### Evolving distributed computed properties

 Distributed computed (get-only) properties may also be subject to evolution, and may even be evolved into methods accepting parameters.